KenDickey/Small/RuntimeModel.md

 An alternative to Polymorphic caches is to do a "copy down" of _only_ un-overwridden polymorphic methods to subclass dictionaries.
 This would limit polymorphic lookup to one dictionary access.
-If not in the first probe, we can safely return a DNU.
-This requres check & fixup when overrides but small cost at method compile.
+If not in the first probe, we can safely return a DNU (after copydown).
+This requres check & fixup
+when override added but is small cost at method compile time.
+This can be done lazily by method prolog's class check if the method selector is found in a superclass dictionary.

 ## Contexts & Exceptions